Howdy! My name is John Salt - the funny face behind this website.

 If there is one thing this hobby teaches us, it's humility!

-awe!
-After several more years of flying RC planes I got my first
+awe.
+After several more years of flying RC planes I finally got my first

-RC helicopter, and 30 years later... guess what?
+RC helicopter, and over 3 decades later... guess what?
 I'm still in awe of

-I still dabble in RC planes & cars but they just don't come close to the passion I have for RC helicopters.
-The challenge of building and flying a heli, learning about how & why they can even fly at all, the maintenance, and the many forms of flying styles, simply makes this hobby the most rewarding and fun I find.
+I still dabble in RC planes but they just don't come close to the passion I have for RC helicopters.
+The challenge of building and flying a heli, learning about how & why they can even fly at all, the physics, the mechanical complexity, the maintenance, and the many forms of flying styles, simply makes this hobby the most rewarding and fun I find.
 Crazy maybe, engaging - no question.

-I suppose the other thing I really like with RC helicopters is I can fly them outside year round.
+I suppose the other thing I really like with RC helicopters is we can fly them outside year round.

 Living in Canada where we have 6 months of winter and 6 months of poor skiing; this is something I can't do with planes because the take off field is covered in several feet of snow during the darker cold days of winter.